Peyphour/NodeEfrei/README.md

 - Real time : We will use websockets
 - Unlimited users and channels : the only limit will be the capacity of the container as it is only a memory and CPU problem.
     We will try to optimise as much as possible the application though.
+- Persistent storage: we will use SQLite.
+The reason for this is to facilitate importation and exportation of data, and Docker use.
+The database file will be stored on the container's host.

 The backend will be pure NodeJS using Express as web server, and Socket.IO as websocket server The frontend will be made using Bootstrap.
 Handlebars will be used as a templating engine.